Routing

 <?php

-// Load the route configuration for the admin application
+// Load route configurations under the admin application

 require_once app_path('admin/config/route.php');

-// Load the route configuration for the api application
+// Load route configurations under the api application

 require_once app_path('api/config/route.php');